-I have been writing for children's magazines for about 10 years and have been thrilled to see my work published in magazines like Babybug, Ladybug, Highlights, and High Five.
-Writing for children's magazines is a great way for beginning writers to get some experience writing for children, and for more experienced writers to find a market for those ideas that don't quite work in book format.
+I have been writing for children’s magazines on an occasional basis for about 15 years and have been thrilled to see my work published in magazines like Babybug, Ladybug, Highlights, and High Five.
+Writing for children’s magazines is a great way for beginning writers to get some experience writing for children, and for more experienced writers to find a market for those ideas that don’t quite work in book format.

 Analyzing Magazines – Read Like a Writer

 As with any genre, it’s important to READ magazines before trying to write for them.
 As you read, ask yourself questions about each piece in the magazine, such as:

 - how many and what type of illustrations?

 - is this a recurring feature?